fjp/fjp.github.io/collections/_design-patterns/singleton-pattern.md

 </p>
 {: .notice}

-The Singleton pattern ensures you have t most one instance of a class in your application.
+The Singleton pattern ensures you have at most one instance of a class in your application.
 It provides a global access point to that instance.
 It is implemented with a private constructor, a static method to create one instance of your Singleton class and a static variable to check its existence.